Barry Crocker

 Barry Hugh Crocker (born 4 November 1935) is an Australian Gold Logie-winning character actor, television personality, singer, and variety entertainer with a crooning vocal style.

-Crocker is known for his iconic Australian films during the 1970s, including The Adventures of Barry McKenzie (1972) and its sequel, Barry McKenzie Holds His Own (1974).
+Crocker played the title role in the Australian film The Adventures of Barry McKenzie (1972) and its sequel, Barry McKenzie Holds His Own (1974).
 Crocker was also the presenter and leading performer on the TV series The Sound of Music, taking over from entertainer Bobby Limb.

 His singing talents eventually earned him over 30 Gold records.
 In 1971, Sound of Music was the 11th-most-popular show in the country.
 Crocker sang the theme tune to the Australian soap opera Neighbours between 1985 and 1992.
 Crocker published an autobiography called Bazza – The Adventures of Barry Crocker in 2003.
 In 2023, he published Last of the Entertainers: A Star-Studded Story Across Sixty-Five Years of Television, Stage, Screen and in Recording.

 Early life

 Crocker was born in Geelong, Victoria.
 After doing National Service with the RAAF in 1955, he toured with a theatre group and performed on the club circuit in Melbourne, followed by a partnership with David Clark (aka Dave Nelson), and performed in the UK and the United States.